 10. Will users registered with ID Correios be notified by email when they have a parcel with pending payment of despacho postal?

 At the moment, the despacho postal can only be checked by tracking the parcel.
 Correios recommend users to access this area using their CPF in order to avoid any problems logging in.

 11. Many parcels arrive in Brazil in the modality known as Pequena Encomenda Simples.
 These parcels do not have a tracking number.
 Are they subject to despacho postal?

 As Correios stated in their initial communication, Pequenas Encomendas Simples are subject to the charge of despacho postal.
 Initially, the person receiving this type of parcel will be notified via SMS or ordinary letter.
 Correios is working on a different alternative that would allow users to track the parcel once it arrives in Brazil.
 However, our contact did not have full details of the operational side.
 We will make sure to extend this answer once we have more detailed information.

 We hope this helps clear merchants and consumers doubts about the despacho postal.
-If you have more questions that have not been answered here and you cannot find a definite answer anywhere else, please leave a comment or contact us.
-We will do our best to find the answers.
+If you have more questions, contact the Correios support channels.